Table of Contents

 claude

-This applies to all four backends Claude Code supports: Anthropic API key, Amazon Bedrock, Google Vertex, and Microsoft Foundry.
-If you’re routing through a proxy like LiteLLM, check your proxy’s caching configuration too; the env var only affects the Claude Code client side.
+This applies to all four backends Claude Code supports: Anthropic API key, Amazon Bedrock, Google Vertex, Microsoft Foundry.
+Routing through a proxy like LiteLLM?
+Check the proxy's caching config too.
+The env var only touches the Claude Code client side.

-If you want the opposite, a session that’s locked to the 5-minute TTL regardless of model defaults:
+Want the opposite, a session pinned to the 5-minute TTL no matter the model defaults?

 export FORCE_PROMPT_CACHING_5M=1